IBM-Cloud/vpc-flowlogs/README.md

 # Development
 This section is for those that want to dig deeper into the source code or debug
 ## Debug the python program on your desktop
 The python scripts in the job/ directory require some configuration variables.
 The scripts below will create the code engine project but not the code engine job.
-The code engine configmap and secrets will also be created.
+The code engine configmap and secrets will also be created and are needed to test the python code.

 ```
 ./150-ce-prerequsites